 You might think it’s obvious, but if you think about it again, if users are typing “Facebook” in Google’s search bar, they might as well go on their address bar and type fa… and the browser will complete to “facebook.com”.
 It’s shorter and it’s faster, why bother doing it the “long” way?
 (Not that obvious now, ah?)

 So why do users “search” for Facebook instead of surfing straight to the website?

 The answer is pretty simple.
 It’s a matter of habit.
 It’s true that there’s no need in searching for Facebook, but Facebook is only one out of dozens searches one user is performing every day in Mauritius.
-For the rest of the things this one user is searching for, he needs Google’s assistance.
-Whether if he’s searching for a phone number, an address, a video, a car for sale, a house for rent, university information, etc..
-It only makes sense that he will use his “default” option for anything he needs online.
+For the rest of the things this one user is searching for, they need Google’s assistance.
+Whether if they’re searching for a phone number, an address, a video, a car for sale, a house for rent, university information, etc..
+It only makes sense that they will use their “default” option for anything they need online.

 The platform used for Google’s SEM is called Google AdWords.